dhana2552/udacity-deep-learning-tensorflow/Lesson 8/readme.md

 * Basic Forecasting approaches - Naive Forecating, Moving Average
 * Time window preparation - in order to use for model creation and evaluation
 * Forecasting with basic tensorflow models (linear and dense)
+* Simple RNN - Sequential to Vector model, Sequential to Sequential model
+* Stateful RNN - Includes sequential batches one after the other (not shuffled)